alan-if/alan-i18n/CONTRIBUTING.md

 | `.i`     | Alan source modules.                       |
 | `.a3sol` | Alan commands script (aka solution files). |
 | `.a3log` | Alan game transcripts.                     |

+Although the `.a3sol` and `.a3log` extension are arbitrary chosen, and non-officially part of the Alan specifications, you're nonetheless asked to adopt them in this project as extensions for command scripts and transcripts, respectively, since the project toolchain requires them.

 By default, the following Alan generated files will be excluded from the project: